Many homeowners and buyers are asking the same question: Is it a buyer’s market in California?

 How the Market Looks for Buyers in California

 Some California neighborhoods with great schools, convenient access to work, shopping, and transportation remain highly competitive.
-Homes that are well-priced and move-in ready still sell quickly, sometimes above the asking price.
+Homes that are well-priced and move-in ready still sell quickly, sometimes even above asking price.
+These homes can be especially desirable in places like San Francisco, Silicon Valley, and the Peninsula:

 Even with cooling trends, the number of available homes is still low in many cities.
-Limited supply makes it harder for buyers in competitive areas.
+Limited supply makes it harder for buyers in competitive areas to find homes they can afford.
+If you’re in the San Mateo area or nearby suburbs, inventory may still be extremely tight:

 Is It a Buyer’s Market Across California?
 It Depends.